 In cases where olive leaf extract is indicated for chronic use there may be an adverse reaction experienced – the Herxheimer (or “die-off”) effect.
 This is a process whereby the body starts to eliminate toxins which may result in symptoms such as headaches, swelling in the mouth/throat, rashes, fatigue, diarrhoea, joint aches and flu-like symptoms.29

-- Hypertensive agents – possible potentiating affect – consult a healthcare practitioner prior to use.
+- Anti-hypertensive agents – possible potentiating affect – consult a healthcare practitioner prior to use.

 - Hypoglycemic agents – possible additive effect – consult a healthcare practitioner prior to use.